mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ```

 It's clear that the DSL code above has advantage over the plain flat code since it reflects the produced hierarchy.
-Let's now try to write the `formLayout()` function in a way that will:
+Let's thus write the DSL function for constructing the `FormLayout` component.
+This `formLayout()` function must perform two tasks:

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
 * Provide a block which would make all functions called from this block insert components into the `FormLayout`.